 Janc wore many hats at JCHS, also coaching baseball, swimming, and track.
 He coached football for 15 seasons, including IHSA State Championship teams in 1976, 1977, 1978, 1979, and 1981.
 HE helped expand Joliet Catholic’s athletic programs to a position of prominence throughout the state and country, while enhancing Joliet’s reputation as the City of Champions.

 Janc is also a member of the Lewis University Hall of Fame, inducted in 1982 for baseball and coaching.
 He finished his teaching and coaching career at St. Pius Catholic High School in Festus, MO.
-Jance passed away in June of 2020, preceded in death by his loving wife Mary Jo Janc; and son Michael Janc.
+Janc passed away in June of 2020, preceded in death by his loving wife Mary Jo Janc; and son Michael Janc.
 He is survived by his daughter Mary Kristin “Kris” Elkins of Morgantown, WV.

 Class of 2019